pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-match3-game.md

 - With intense PvP and PvE battles, you'll have the opportunity to become a legend in the arena.
 Join open tournaments for a chance to win prizes.
 - Capture, collect, and merge monsters to create even stronger and more unique creatures.
 With endless possibilities and combinations, the sky's the limit in creating the ultimate team.

-Meta Merge Match3 is a mini game that allows everyone to quickly get to know pets and achieve Linea network accomplishments.
+Meta Merge Match3 is a mini game that allows everyone to quickly get to know pets and achieve PepeSync network accomplishments.

 ## What is Meta Merge Match3 Game?